triplea-game/dice-server-js/README.md

    - Required Parameters (POST Body, urlencoded):
       - `max` Integer.
 Specifies the highest outcome for each roll, must be <= 100.
       - `times` Integer.
 Specifies how many dice should be rolled, must be <= 100.
       - `email1` String.
 The first email to send the notification email to.
-This emails needs to be registered.
+This email needs to be registered.
       - `email2` String.
 The second email to send the notification to.
 This email needs to be registered.
    - Generates `times` random numbers with a value in `[1, times]`.
    - Result